Athishrs/ThinkBridge/dishcovery-fe/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 Project built using React and Vite, designed to support rapid development with modern tooling.

+## Quality Assurance & Design Validation

+This project included dedicated quality assurance and design validation efforts to ensure consistency between the implemented interface and the original Figma designs.
+Testing focused on verifying user interactions, layout responsiveness, and overall usability across multiple sprints.
+Feedback from QA testing was used to identify UI inconsistencies and improve alignment with the intended interactive design.